Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 September 2024 03.24.23 UTC
+- WIB: Sabtu, 14 September 2024 04.22.17 UTC
-- WITA: Sabtu, 14 September 2024 04.24.23 UTC
+- WITA: Sabtu, 14 September 2024 05.22.17 UTC
-- WIT: Sabtu, 14 September 2024 05.24.23 UTC
+- WIT: Sabtu, 14 September 2024 06.22.17 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: motivational
+Kategori: funny